alexmardasov/teamcity-automation/README.md

 # Teamcity automation framework concept

-This is an automation testing framework concept for testing TeamCity API and UI using Java 11, Maven, Docker, Testcontainers, JUnit, RestAssured, Lombok, Hamcrest Matchers and Allure report.
+This is an automation testing framework concept for testing TeamCity API and UI using Java 11, Maven, Docker, Testcontainers, JUnit, Selenium, RestAssured, Lombok, Hamcrest Matchers and Allure report.

 # Getting started: